mascotte-scripts/linus/README.md

 # Linus [WIP]
-A custom FiveM framework using the games internal database, named after the 'grandfather of linux', Linus Torvalds
+A custom FiveM framework using the games internal database, named after the 'grandfather of linux', Linus Torvalds.

+Code contains alot of unfinished functions